 2026 - Digital painting

-A conceptual illustration of Mars billions of years into its planetary past, when it hosted water & potentially life.
-Some NASA measurements for ancient ocean accumulation were referenced, but artistic licensure was prioritized over accuracy.The speculative biota of this planet is subtle—organisms akin to algae has transitioned onto the challenging land environment, and are abundant enough to visibly clump near shorelines and lakes.
-They are stationary beings, unable to trek far from the water’s edge.*Turn device brightness up & click on image for a better viewing experience.
+A speculative illustration of Mars billions of years into its planetary past, when it hosted water & potentially life.
+Some NASA measurements for ancient ocean accumulation were referenced, but artistic licensure was prioritized over accuracy.The speculative biota of this planet is subtle—alien organisms akin to microbial colonies have transitioned onto the challenging land environment, and are abundant enough to visibly clump near shorelines and lakes.*Turn device brightness up & click on image for a better viewing experience.

 ~700 Ma: THE STURTIAN GLACIATION